 Her basic assumption was that this skatepark would interrupt the village in a way that it could drive positive change.
 And it did.
 101India has made a beautiful shortfilm about what happened in Janwaar.

-The story of Janwaar Castle is only two and a half years old and it has inspired many people in India and abroad to think about skateboarding as a tool for change.
-It is NOT skateboarding for skateboarding sake – we use skateboarding to drive fundamental change!
+The story of Janwaar Castle only started in April 2015 and it has inspired many people in India and abroad to think about skateboarding as a tool for change.
+It is NOT skateboarding for skateboarding sake – we use skateboarding to drive fundamental social, cultural and economic change!

 Ulrike herself is currently involved in four new skatepark projects in India.
 Except of one they are all in rural villages, far away from the big cities.
 The skateboarding virus is spreading while the stories coming out of Janwaar keep emerging.
 You can follow them on our blog.